 - Review your policy annually to see if any updates are needed: If you have updated your home or added safety measures, you may need to update your coverage or discounts.

-- Invest in disaster-proofing upgrades like storm shutters or a modernized electrical system: Mitigation measures can lower your premium and reduce claims by lessening the risk and severity of damage.
+- Invest in resilience upgrades: Mitigation measures, like storm shutters or a sprinkler system, can lower your premium and reduce claims by lessening the risk and severity of damage.

-Agents and licensed insurance professionals can help you choose appropriate coverage types and levels, as well as help you find discounts that could lower your premium.
+Licensed insurance professionals can help you choose appropriate coverage types and levels, as well as help you find discounts that could lower your premium.
 If you are unsure what kind of coverage to purchase, what options are best for you and what discounts you qualify for, working with an agent might be helpful.
-Bankrate also shows the average cost of home insurance from several major insurance companies for 2023, which may be a great place to start your search.